Bali and Hong Kong

 What to do in Hong Kong:

 Getting around is relatively easy.
-Tourists are advised to pick up an Octopus Card, which stores credit that can be used on any form of transport, including ferries, as well as at restaurants and stores.
+It is advisable for tourists to pick up an Octopus Card, which stores credit that one can use on any form of transport, including ferries, as well as at restaurants and stores.

 Out of town, Hong Kong offers numerous underrated natural charms.
 The Dragon’s Back Ridge just behind the city (and to the south) offers exciting views of more than 200 Hong Kong islands.
 You can visit waterfalls and old towns along the route.
 Over the ridge, the Shek O Beach provides respite from the city atmosphere.
 The Ping Shan Heritage Trail, to the northwest, tracks past old face brick homes and forts, abandoned towns from the agricultural age of the region, and up into the impressive heights.